MarianoMolina/project_alice/README.md

 4. **Complex Information Flows**:
    - Implement more advanced agent tools, such as ReAct and RAG agents, to enable more sophisticated reasoning and decision-making capabilities.
    - Implement interactive workflows, where the agent could either ask for permission, or deploy a request/action conditional to user approval (human in the loop)
+   - [Added 10/24]: Context restrictions for LLM and TTS.

 5. **Work Environments / Data Clusters**: Introduction of a feature similar to Anthropic's Artifacts but easier to update, edit, modularize, etc., providing a more structured way to manage and interact with complex data and tools within the Alice ecosystem.
 Idea is to use a mix of in-context and RAG-powered sources, that the user is actively able to update, trim, etc. to ensure the correct info is available at the right time.

 6. **Journals**: Development of a holistic view of conversations and interactions, enabling the creation of workflows that run periodically.
 This feature will support tasks such as: